 Paediatric population (aged ≥ 1 month to less than 18 years)

-Pharmacokinetics of macitentan and its active metabolite aprocitentan were characterised in 47 paediatric patients who were ≥ 2 years and in 11 patients who were ≥ 1 month to less than 2 years old.
+Pharmacokinetics of macitentan and its active metabolite aprocitentan were characterised in 52 paediatric patients who were ≥ 2 years and in 11 patients who were ≥ 1 month to less than 2 years old.
+These include 5 and 2 Japanese patients in the respective age categories from the PAH3001 study.

 Weight-based dose regimens of macitentan resulted in observed / simulated exposures in paediatric patients aged 2 years to less than 18 years that were comparable to exposures observed in adult PAH patients and healthy subjects who received 10 mg once daily.